 What products are under the CPSC jurisdiction?

 The CPSC organization has thousands of categories of goods under its jurisdiction.
 Its main task is to protect against defective products that pose a fire, electrical, chemical, or mechanical hazard.
-The agency’s measures ensure the safety of goods used in households and their close surroundings and educational institutions.
+The agency’s measures ensure the safety of household goods, their close surroundings, and educational institutions.
 They are applied to such products as, for example:

 - cots and toys for children